 - Use research as evidence

-Our fourth essay assignment asks you to use all the available means of persuasion to argue for a solution to a problem.
+This essay assignment asks you to use all the available means of persuasion to argue for a solution to a problem.
 Our aim is to do some good in this world by building knowledge.
 Seize this opportunity to add something to a conversation.
 Begin with research to find possible solutions to the problem you present briefly.
 If you come up with your own solution to the problem, make sure to base it in research to provide reasons and evidence to support your solution.

 Remember to use scholarly sources and make use of MLA formatting for citing sources in the text and in the works cited page.

-Other Parts of the Assignment
+Parts of the Assignment

 Proposal: Write a proposal for Assignment 4, explaining what topic and problem you’ve chosen.
 Describe your decision-making process and think ahead to the research process: How will you investigate this topic?
 What sorts of sources will you look for?
 What questions or concerns do you have about the project?